An in-depth report on the causes, diagnosis, treatment, and prevention of breast cancer.

 Three aromatase inhibitors are approved for treating early-stage, hormone receptor-positive breast cancer in postmenopausal women:

 There are no significant differences between these three drugs.
-Women who cannot tolerate one type of aromatase inhibitor can switch to a different one.
+People who cannot tolerate one type of aromatase inhibitor can switch to a different one.
 Studies indicate that the introduction of aromatase inhibitors has helped greatly in prolonging survival for women with advanced cancer.